-It is also important to keep in mind that traditionally LiDAR sensors are larger than simple cameras.
+It is also important to keep in mind that traditional LiDAR sensors are larger than simple cameras.
 With the growing popularity of drone surveying, the need for a larger drone to handle a heavier payload can add to an already significant expense.

-With photogrammetry, RGB reconstructions are obtained in which each pixel is assigned the color that corresponds to reality, while with LIDAR the points are monochrome (without RGB).
+With photogrammetry, RGB reconstructions are obtained in which each pixel is assigned the color that corresponds to reality, while with LiDAR the points are monochrome (without RGB).
 This limitation can be removed by adopting an RGB camera to the device.

 It depends on the case.
 Drone photogrammetry remains one of the cheapest and most effective methods for aerial data collection.
 In any case, you should ask yourself several fundamental questions when deciding on one or another method.
 Let's go to clear cases: